 On this page

-Creating a new list of users
+Creating a static list of users

 To add users via the API, see List APIs.